jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## Impatient visitors

 Research on e-commerce websites shows that 40 percent of consumers will wait no more than three seconds for a web page to render before abandoning the site.
 We also know mobile traffic is growing in percentage.
 Mobile traffic causes has an increased [latency](https://www.techopedia.com/definition/8553/network-latency) of about 200ms.
-So **you only have 2.8 seconds to serve your website** before you lose a significant amount of traffic.
+So **you have 2.8 seconds to serve your website** before you lose a significant amount of traffic.
 The avarage loading time of websites is about 3.7 seconds.
 This means that OVER 50% of the websites is failing to render within three seconds and that OVER 50% loses a lot of visitors.

 ## A better ranking